Galvanising

 The Zinc Millennium Map Project

-It is widely known that levels of atmospheric sulphur dioxide (SO²) have been falling for several decades due to the changes in prime power source fuels.
+It is widely known that atmospheric sulphur dioxide (SO²) levels have been falling for several decades due to the changes in prime power source fuels.
 The result of the Zinc Millennium Map Project† demonstrates how the reduction in SO² levels since 1991 has helped to increase the life expectancy of hot dip galvanised coatings.

 Zinc Galvansing Map

-The table below shows expected lifetimes for galvanised and electroplated zinc coatings for each of the five corrosion categories shown in the map.
+The table below shows the expected lifetimes for galvanised and electroplated zinc coatings for each of the five corrosion categories shown in the map.

 Corrosion category